 - Race Rules

-- At no time shall any non-competing member, crew member, owner or other persons associated with a race car be permitted on the racing surface following the start of a race and prior to the completion of race without the express of a speedway official.
-Violation may result in the car being placed at the rear of the field, a lap penalty assesses or even disqualification.
+- At no time shall any non-competing member, crew member, owner or other persons associated with a race car be permitted on the racing surface following the start of a race and prior to the completion of race without the express permission of a speedway official.
+Violation may result in the car being placed at the rear of the field, a lap penalty assessed or even disqualification.
 This rule is in place for your crew members safety.
 During a red flag or major caution period, one crew member may be allowed on the track at the discretion of track officials.

 - Transponders must be run at all times while on the track.
 If a car does not have a transponder on at any time the car will be black flagged and will not be allowed back on the track until the transponder has been put on the car.